-It should ever be borne in mind we ought to be as careful whom we introduce into a Lodge as to our own fireside, and one we would not admit to intimate intercourse with our own domestic circle, is unfit for a seat in our Lodge.
-One who is addicted to intemperance, with gambling propensities, a scoffer at religion, or debauchee of any kind, is unworthy of admittance within our portals.
+It should ever be borne in mind that we ought to be as careful whom we introduce into a Lodge as we should be in the selection of personal friends, and one whom we would not admit to intimate intercourse with our own domestic circle is unfit for a seat in our Lodge.
+One who is addicted to intemperance, with gambling propensities, a scoffer at religion, or a debauchee of any kind, is unworthy of admittance within our portals.

-The necessary measure to accomplish this object is thus defined in The Book of Constitutions.
+The necessary measure to accomplish this object is thus

+defined in The Book of Constitutions: